 High-level planning is based on assumptions.
 Some of them will appear to be wrong.

-It often happens when requirements come from different departments or even different organisations.
+It often happens when requirements come from different departments or even different organizations.

 14. Poorly defined scope.
 Usually, it is a consequence of weak requirements.
 You can not identify 100% of work having a thin idea how a final product should look like.

 15. The absence of WBS.
 Work Breakdown Structure has a central position in the PM process PMBOK® Guide describes.
-A manager can and should use it through the whole project.
+A manager can and should use it throughout the whole project.

 16. Inconsistent Change Management.
 A change to the project is a risk by default.
 You need to go against your plan.

-Change management has several aspects of risk source.
-The include but not limited to:
+Change management has several aspects as a risk source.
+They include but not limited to:

 - Number of changes